Bryce Hall (American football): New York Jets

 Hall was selected in the fifth round of the 2020 NFL Draft with the 158th overall pick by the New York Jets.
 He was placed on the reserve/COVID-19 list by the Jets on July 28, 2020.
 He was activated on August 27, 2020, and placed on the active/non-football injury list.
 He was placed on reserve/non-football injury on September 5, 2020.
 He was activated on November 9, 2020.

 In Week 15 against the Los Angeles Rams, Hall recorded his first career interception off a pass thrown by Jared Goff during the 23–20 win.

 Tampa Bay Buccaneers

 On March 15, 2024, Hall signed with the Tampa Bay Buccaneers.
 He suffered an ankle injury in Week 1 and was placed on injured reserve on September 10.
+Tom Pelissero reported Hall suffered a dislocated ankle and fractured fibula.

 On March 18, 2025, the Buccaneers re-signed Hall to a one-year contract.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Louisville Kings

+On February 10, 2026, Hall signed with the Louisville Kings of the United Football League.

+Houston Texans

+On August 17, 2026, Hall signed with the Houston Texans.
+He was released on August 30 as part of final roster cuts and re-signed to the practice squad the next day.